medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 ### Usage

-Always run the script from directory where it lives.
-If you launch it from further up the directory three, relative paths will fail:
+Always run the script from the directory where it lives.
+If you launch it from a different directory, relative paths will fail:

 | Do | Don't |
 |---|---|